The Greek island of Mykonos’ diverse and beautiful bays are one of its biggest tourist attractions, with a beach for almost every taste and mood.

 This is the island’s party capital offering plenty of fun in the sun and a range of excellent amenities.
 By day beach-goers can drink and dance on the beach as well as a variety of water sports including a recommended dive centre, Mykonos Diving Center.
 As the sun goes down the beach and adjacent headland are transformed into an all-night club with a number of popular bars on the beach playing music and serving drinks until the early hours.
 Paradise Beach is well worth a visit during your Mykonos vacation, especially for younger crowds.
 It is located in the south of Mykonos.

-Elia Beach is a great stretch of sand located just a short distance from the centre of Mykonos.
+Elia Beach is a great stretch of sand located just a short distance from the center of Mykonos.
 Known as the longest beach on the island this gorgeous golden bay is lined with luxury sun loungers, upmarket taverns, sophisticated bars and water sports retailers.
 Unlike Paradise and its sister beach Super Paradise, Elia is one of the island’s quieter sun spots and is popular with nudists, peace-seekers and a more reserved clientele.
 Elia can be reached by bus, taxi or boat and is the last stop on the caique boat route that links all of the island’s beaches.

 This is a secluded beach perfect for those in search of true tranquillity.
 Situated in the bay of Myrsini in the island’s northern end, Fokos is off the beaten track but well worth the extra effort to get there.
 Fokos Beach is one of the most beautiful on the island with wide welcoming sands, calm crystal seas and stunning views over the rocky coastline.
 There are no beach clubs, no umbrellas and comparably few signs of tourist life here.
 Follow signs to Fokos from Ano Mera and head thorough peaceful farmlands down onto the untamed beauty of the beach.